bcbeidel/programmers-book-club/README.md

 * _Restful APIs_ by Leonard Richardson and Mike Amundsen
 * _Extreme Programming Explained: Embrace Change_ by Kent Beck
 * _User Stories Applied: For Agile Software Development_ by Mike Cohn
+* _Cracking the Coding Interview_ by Gaylee Laakmann

 #### Design and Usability
 * [_The Design of Everyday Things_ by Don Norman](DOET/main.md)